SAGE: Structure-Aware Generative Video Transitions between Diverse Clips: Related Works

 \paragraph*{Generative inbetweening.} Recent progress in diffusion-based generative models has enabled more powerful video synthesis.
 In particular, video diffusion models can effectively hallucinate plausible intermediate content beyond deterministic flow warping.
 For example, Jain et al.~\cite{vidim} propose a diffusion framework for video interpolation between frames; Zhou et al.~\cite{generativeInbetweening2024} adapt pretrained image-to-video diffusion models for keyframe interpolation using forward and backward temporal losses; Zhang et al.~\cite{zhang2025eden} enhance diffusion-based interpolation under large motion; and Zhang et al.~\cite{tvg2024} propose TVG as a training-free approach that interpolates in latent space using Gaussian process regression and frequency-aware fusion.
 These methods achieve strong performance when trained on large curated datasets, but generally assume small temporal gaps and semantic consistency.
 However, they are not directly applicable to artistic or cross-domain video transitions across diverse clips.
-In Section 5, we present a comparison with a recent generative inbetweening approach \cite{generativeInbetweening2024} as well as TVG.
+In \Cref{sec:evaluation}, we present a comparison with a recent generative inbetweening approach \cite{generativeInbetweening2024} as well as TVG.

 \paragraph*{Concurrent work.} Recent methods explicitly target transitions across clips with larger visual differences.
-VTG~\cite{vtg2025} introduces a versatile diffusion-based framework\footnote{We do not have access to their code for comparison.} for transitions, employing bidirectional motion fine-tuning and representation alignment, and evaluates on a dedicated benchmark (TransitBench).
+MatchDiffusion \cite{pardo2024matchdiffusion} defines a \textit{joint} diffusion process to align coarse structure and motion for two different text prompts, followed by a \textit{disjoint} diffusion phase that generates detail-preserving, match-cut-ready video pairs.
+Although the results show broad structural coherence between the produced clips, they still require a manual blend step to bridge visual inconsistencies.
+VTG~\cite{vtg2025} introduces a versatile diffusion-based framework\footnote{code was not publicly available at the time of publication.} for transitions, employing bidirectional motion fine-tuning and representation alignment, and evaluates on a dedicated benchmark (TransitBench).
 While promising, the method lacks fine structural control, which can lead to inconsistent motion or structural collapse in challenging cases.
 In contrast, our method integrates structural guidance (line structures and motion guidance) with pretrained generative inbetweening, enabling smoother and more semantically consistent transitions without additional training.